-On 9 April 2020 the Parliamentary Joint Committee on Human Rights resolved to meet regularly by teleconference to continue its important work of scrutinising all federal legislation for human rights compatibility, including legislation relating to the COVID-19 pandemic.
+During the COVID-19 pandemic, the Parliamentary Joint Committee on Human Rights resolved on 9 April 2020 to meet regularly by teleconference to continue its important work of scrutinising all federal legislation for human rights compatibility, including legislation relating to the COVID-19 pandemic.

 The committee recognised that the federal bills and instruments made in response to the COVID-19 pandemic could have significant human rights implications.
 Further detail about the committee’s approach to the scrutiny of COVID-19 related legislation is set out in its media statement of 15 April 2020.

 In order to facilitate the committee’s work in relation to the scrutiny of federal COVID-19 related legislation, a list of all such legislation introduced or registered since 21 January 2020 is set out below, in chronological order.
 This includes all bills and legislative instruments made in response (or partly in response) to the COVID-19 pandemic, including legislation which does not engage human rights).
 For a list of legislative instruments registered since 2022 in response to COVID-19 see the Scrutiny of Covid-19 instruments by the Senate Standing Committee for the Scrutiny of Delegated Legislation.

 The committee resolved to publish the following pieces of correspondence it had received which was particularly relevant to its work in examining COVID-19 related legislation:

 - Amnesty International Australia (PDF 100KB)